Dreaming of Being Special

 My life was at a standstill.
 I felt like I was watching the world go on without me, staring through a window with my nose pressed up against the glass, on the outside looking in.
-I began to express a range of emotions in my ongoing therapy, frustration, jealous, fear, and anxiety.
-I yearned to part of the world and I felt jealous of my peers, longing for relationships and something more meaningful than gaining and losing weight.
-Simultaneously I panicked.
+I began to express a range of emotions in my ongoing therapy: frustration, jealousy, fear, and anxiety.
+I yearned to be part of the world and I felt jealous of my peers, longing for relationships and something more meaningful than gaining and losing weight.
+Simultaneously, I panicked.
 Who would I be without my anorexia?
 How would I feel special?
 I knew the illness had long outlived whatever purpose I told myself it had.

 My intellect and understanding of the underlying causes of my anorexia were not helping me to deal with the emotions, such as anxiety and fear, from which I was trying to flee.